Category: Film

 Christening Gojira with water from a metal jug.
 (Photograph by Louise Graber)

-It was very kind of Lewis to come over, wearing his Gundam T-shirt and perform this ritual.
+It was very kind of Lewis to come over, appropriately dressed in his Gundam T-shirt and perform this ritual.
 He now has visiting rights.
 This post was first published on the Doctor Comictopus blog.

 UPDATE: GODZILLA GETS RESIDENCY CERTIFICATE IN TOKYO, June 2015